GokuMohandas/casual-digressions/notes/retrieval.md

 - Recurring theme of query-aware attention was used when processing contexts.

-- Mixture model is a cool idea and seems quite similar to Stephen Merity's [pointer sentinel](https://arxiv.org/abs/1609.07843) paper (with perspective of combining two probabilities with a mixture coefficient).
+- Mixture model is a cool idea and seems quite similar to Stephen Merity's [Pointer Sentinel Mixture Modelsl](https://arxiv.org/abs/1609.07843) paper (with perspective of combining two probabilities with a mixture coefficient).